 The amount of treatment that will be necessary for a child with cerebral palsy may only be determined on an individual basis.
 For example, some children may only need a modest amount of physical therapy, while others may need physical therapy, occupational therapy, medication, speech therapy, and even surgery.
 Treatment and therapy for cerebral palsy may be quite expensive.
 We can put together all of the relevant medical records and consult experts to determine whether you may have a case.
-At Lebowitz & Mzhen, LLC, our Baltimore cerebral palsy lawyers may be able to help you bring a medical malpractice lawsuit for the full range of damages that your child incurred, including treatment and therapy for cerebral palsy.Treatment and Therapy for Cerebral Palsy
+At Lebowitz & Mzhen Personal Injury Lawyers, our Baltimore cerebral palsy lawyers may be able to help you bring a medical malpractice lawsuit for the full range of damages that your child incurred, including treatment and therapy for cerebral palsy.Treatment and Therapy for Cerebral Palsy

 Not all instances of cerebral palsy are results of medical malpractice.
 The first step is to establish liability.
 To establish your health care provider's liability, we will need to show the standard of care, a defendant health care provider's breach of the standard of care, and the injuries and damages that resulted from the medical negligence.
 The standard of care may be broadly defined as what a reasonably competent physician or nurse would do under the same or similar circumstances.